James Baker: Tax Reform Act of 1986

 Over the course of four months, Baker and his staff drafted their own plan to present to Congress.
 Baker worked clandestinely on discussions between White House representatives and the offices of Senators Howard Baker (R-TN), Bob Dole (R-KS), Daniel Patrick Moynihan (D-NY), and Speaker of the House Tip O'Neill (D-MA).
 The goal was to develop a compromise that avoided controversy, which Baker consciously modeled off of the 1983 Social Security reforms.

-The powerful House Ways and Mean Committee chairman Dan Rostenkowski did not participate in Baker's preliminary negotiations, feeling it would cede Congressional authority if he joined an executive branch proposal.
+The powerful House Ways and Means Committee chairman Dan Rostenkowski did not participate in Baker's preliminary negotiations, feeling it would cede Congressional authority if he joined an executive branch proposal.
 When Reagan announced the proposal—which he referred to as a "second American Revolution"—in May 1985, Rostenkowski broadcast his own response to clarify areas of difference.

 Following the announcement in May, Baker continued to work with Rostenkowski and other members of Congress.
-In this process, one of Rostenkwoski's aides noted that he "really played Rostentowski like a cello," by treating him with excessive regard.
+In this process, one of Rostenkowski's aides noted that he "really played Rostentowski like a cello," by treating him with excessive regard.

 The four "bedrock principles" Baker felt were necessary for reform were that it be revenue-neutral, would "reduce the top income tax rate for individuals to no higher than 35 percent, [would] remove millions of lower-income families from the tax rolls, and [would] retain the popular mortgage interest deduction."